geoSkogen/bl-api-client/readme.txt

 ================================================================================

 SHORTCODES

 1) Reviews Module

   [bl_client_local_reviews]

-  Returns preformatted review 'shrine' of all reviews, of all locales, from all directories, sorted descending by date, filtered for < 3 stars
+  Returns pre-formatted review 'shrine' of all reviews, of all locales, from all directories, sorted descending by date, filtered for < 3 stars

 2) Aggregate Rating

   [bl_client_agg_rating]

   (this feature is coming soon)

 ================================================================================